RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/translation-memory/Translation-memory-advanced-configuration.md

 #### Updating TM settings (PUT request)

-When updating a project or project template's TM settings via PUT (see [Applicable API endpoints](#applicable-api-endpoints)), provide only `fieldId` and `values` where applicable â€” the system will resolve metadata automatically.
+When updating a project or project template's TM settings via PUT (see [Applicable API endpoints](#applicable-api-endpoints)), provide only `fieldId` and `values` where applicable - the system will resolve metadata automatically.

 ```json
 {